Loving to his family but reserved with strangers. The Shar-Pei is generally not fond of water and often tries to avoid it. Has low tolerance to heat.

 China (Han Dynasty), 1200s.
 Pictures on pottery suggest the breed had existed as far back as 206 BC.
-By the 13th century, strong evidence in the form of writings describing a wrinkled dog point to the breed's existence.
-Its origins are unknown, but because only it and the Chow Chow have blue-black tongues, and both come from China, it is likely that they share some common ancestry.
+By the 13th century, the Shar Pei's existence is evident though literatures that described a wrinkled dog.
+Its origins cannot be determined because it and the Chow Chow have blue-black tongues, and both come from China, therefore it is likely that they share similar ancestry.
 During the Communist Revolution the Shar-Pei population shrank towards the point of extinction.
-The turning point occurred with a 1973 article alerting American enthusiasts to the breed's awfully low numbers.
-Touted as the world's rarest dog, enthusiasts vied to obtain the few available Shar-Peis.
-The breed has since been brought from the brink of extinction to the height of popularity.
+The turning point occurred with a 1973 study that warned American enthusiasts to the breed's predicament.
+Then touted as one of the world's rarest dog, enthusiasts grappled to obtain the few available Shar-Peis.
+The breed has since been brought from critically endangered to the height of popularity.

 Hunting wild boar; dog fighting; ratter; herder; protector of livestock and homes.